About

 I build the enterprise software that quiet, load-bearing business processes run on.
 For nearly five years I led development of the Oracle APEX and PL/SQL applications behind a national supplemental-health-insurance underwriting pipeline, and along the way introduced the source control and automated testing the team had been working without and co-designed its first CI/CD pipeline.

-Today I work fully remote across the Eastern US, bringing that span — from satellite data pipelines to production LLM-to-database integrations and self-hosted infrastructure — to Oracle, health-IT, and developer-tooling problems.
+Today I work fully remote, bringing that span — from satellite data pipelines to production LLM-to-database integrations and self-hosted infrastructure — to Oracle, health-IT, and developer-tooling problems wherever the team happens to be.

 Education